mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 specifications and pricing, a four-Space vehicle is equivalent to a Size 8 robot, a 2–3
 Space vehicle is equivalent to Size 7 and a 1
 Space vehicle to Size 6.
-Up to four vehicle- installed robot manipulators can be installed using one vehicle Space.
-A vehicle sized at one Space may install two Size 5 (or smaller) manipulators without using its only Space.
+Up to four vehicle-installed robot manipulators can be installed using one vehicle Space.
+A vehicle sized at one Space may install two Size5 (or smaller) manipulators without using its only Space.

 **Steward Droid**
-The Steward Droid has two Size 4 manipulators by default, with STR 7 (2 x Size - 1) and DEX 7 (TL ÷ 2
+The Steward Droid has two Size 4 manipulators by default, with STR7 (2 x Size - 1) and DEX7 (TL ÷ 2
 +1).
 This is perfectly adequate for a domestic robot and requires no modification.

 **EXAMPLES**

 STEWARD DROID

 Manipulators (including modified legs)

 Siz e STR DEX Slots STR Mod/Final(DM) DEX Mod/Final(DM) Skill Cost